 If you’re a scone fan, you’ll love these buttery, flaky lemon blueberry scones.
 They are filled with juicy blueberries that add moisture to the dough and the slight zest of lemon adds a fresh citrusy flavour.

 I find comfort in the kitchen baking scones, waiting only a short time before the smell of buttery goodness fills my home.
-I love working with my hands; cutting the butter into the flour, making a ragged dough; shaping and patting the dough into a pile and cutting into desired shapes.
-Finally the tops are brushed with cream, and generously sprinkled with coarse crystal like sugar.
+I love working with my hands; cutting the butter into the flour, making a ragged dough; shaping and patting the dough into a pile and cutting it into desired shapes.
+Finally, the tops are brushed with cream and generously sprinkled with coarse crystal like sugar.
 Sounds lovely if you ask me?!

 With a hot cup of tea and a flaky scone bursting with blueberries I can’t think of a better way to slow down, find a moment of peace and enjoy simple moments like these!

 And I was due for a moment of baking like this!
 Lately, work has been so busy that I haven’t taken a moment to sit and relax, to stop and enjoy what I love.
 Scones don’t take a lot of time to make so really there are no excuses (even for myself), if anything it will help you take a moment for yourself.
 Am I alone on this, or do any of you feel the same as me?